 Continue on the scenic route to Ouray.
 Nicknamed the “Switzerland of America,” the town sits at the head of a narrow valley, surrounded on three sides by the towering peaks of the Rockies.
 Two-thirds of the town’s original Victorian structures are still occupied and have been lovingly restored to retain the town’s original charm.

-Any time of the year, you can enjoy a truly restorative experience in the enormous Ouray Hot Springs Pool.
+Check out nearby Ridgway Area Trails’ 21 miles of new mountain bike and hiking trails.
+Afterward (any time of the year), you can enjoy a truly restorative experience in the enormous Ouray Hot Springs Pool.
 The pool holds more than a million gallons of crystal-clear mineral water, naturally heated to between 96 and 106 degrees.
 The pool has a lap-swimming section, diving area, large slide, shallow kids’ section and game area for water volleyball, as well as several distinct soaking areas.
 It makes a perfect end to a day of skiing or ice climbing in the winter, or a day of shopping, hiking and mountain biking in the summer.

 If your tastes run a little more toward games of chance, another option is to use day two to head south from Durango to check out the Sky Ute Casino Resort and Ute Mountain Casino.
 Both sit in the shadow of beautiful Ute Mountain and offer slots, poker, blackjack, craps, roulette and bingo as well as good food, comfortable lodgings and unsurpassed Southwest hospitality.

 Head east of Ouray to Lake City, an idyllic, Western-rooted mountain town that’s home to historic buildings and beautiful Lake San Cristobal, the second largest natural lake in Colorado.
 Explore Lake City’s mining history at Hard Tack Mine (June–September) or cast off in Lake San Cristobal, a year-round fishing destination.